Update – scientific studies suggest black cumin seed is good against Covid 19

 In addition, N. sativa has also shown anti-hypertensive, anti-obesity, anti-diabetic, anti-hyperlipidemic, anti-ulcer, and antineoplastic activities which would help the COVID-19 patients with comorbid conditions.
 Moreover, the active constituents of N. Sativa such as nigellidine and α-hederin have been identified as a potential inhibitor of SARS CoV-2.
 N. sativa could be used as an adjuvant therapy along with repurposed conventional drugs to manage the patients with COVID-19.”

-The research and interest in black cumin seed oil has increased hugely since covid 19 made its unwelcome appearance in December 2019 in numbers.
+The research and interest in black cumin seed oil have increased hugely since covid 19 made its unwelcome appearance in December 2019 in numbers.

 I’m reading material that’s been published in June and July 2020.